-- Contact the RA on duty. - Security. - Be prepared to provide a full description of the nature of the condition. - Provide first aid or medical assistance if trained and as necessary. - DO NOT move the person unless the scene becomes unsafe. - If an individual is unconscious and not breathing, locate an AED and follow the instructions provided by the unit. - Remain with the individual until emergency response personnel arrive.
+- Contact the RA on duty. - ❖ If conditions are life-threatening, call 911 and then notify Campus Security. - ❖ Be prepared to provide a full description of the nature of the condition. - Provide first aid or medical assistance if trained and as necessary. - ❖ DO NOT move the person unless the scene becomes unsafe. - If an individual is unconscious and not breathing, locate an AED and follow the instructions provided by the unit. - Remain with the individual until emergency response personnel arrive.